 Instead of a pet deposit, some landlords charge pet rent.
 Pet rent spreads the expected cost of pet-related wear and tear over the tenant’s entire stay.
 It usually amounts to $10 to $40 per month, depending on the animal and base rent.

-- Renters Insurance.
-Renters aren’t required to carry renters insurance (which you can find through PolicyGenius) for their possessions, but it’s highly recommended to protect against loss due to theft, fire, and other perils.
-Insurance costs are based on the value and nature of insured property, coverage limits, deductibles, and other factors.
-According to U.S. News, the median monthly cost of renters insurance is about $15.
+Renters insurance costs depend on the value and nature of insured property, coverage limits, deductibles, and other factors.
+According to the Insurance Institute, the median monthly cost of renters insurance is about $20.

-- Utilities.
 Utilities vary by landlord and region.
-In some dwellings, particularly those in larger apartment buildings, all utilities (including things like cable and Internet) may be included in the monthly rent.
-In others, renters are responsible for most or all utilities.
+In some dwellings, particularly those in larger, older apartment buildings, all utilities (including things like cable and Internet) may be included in the monthly rent.
+In other settings, renters are responsible for most or all utilities, like homeowners.

 Many rentals don’t have in-unit laundry machines.
 Tenants either need to find a nearby laundromat or use coin or card-operated machines onsite.
 In either case, the process requires direct payment of around $2 to $4 per cycle.
 Even for tenants who employ strategies to save money on laundry, that adds up to $9 to $18 per person, per month, assuming one load each, per week.